 We inspected the bee hives yesterday.
 At the house the wild hive was ok but nothing special and the other three were bringing honey into the supers.
 Lots of brood but, surprisingly, no queen cells.
 We left them to it and went to our out apiary.
 There the hive was heaving and with queen cells a-plenty.
-Since we had no extra equipment with us we went back the house to get things ready and make a plan.
+Since we had no extra equipment with us we went back to the house to get things ready and make a plan.

-We have always bottled out of doing an artifical swarm in the past.
+We have always bottled out of doing an artificial swarm in the past.
 If you don’t know exactly what you are doing it is disturbing to try and work it out with thousands of honey bees getting understandably angry and pinging you.
 This time I was determined.
 The weather this morning was perfect – sunny and almost no wind at all.
 I took out Clive de Bruyn’s book and made notes.
 I sat down and talked it through with Max.
-We prepared a bee hive with floor, box, frames, crown board and lid and off we went.
+We prepared a bee hive with a floor, box, frames, crown board and lid and off we went.

-Creating our artificial swarm
+Creating our artificial swarm of bees

 - Moved the original bee hive onto the ground and replaced it with the new hive.
-In this new hive were frames of both drawn and undrawn foundation.
+In this new hive were frames of both drawn and undrawn foundations.
 The drawn foundation was placed so that there was space for one frame between them.

 - Found the queen in the original hive.
 This took some doing but the whole exercise depends on finding the queen.
 We placed the frame she was on into the new hive together with the bees on that frame.
 We also checked that there were no queen cells on this frame.

-- We then replaced the queen bee excluder, the super with honey its frames and the lid.
+- We then replaced the queen bee excluder, the super with honey, its frames and the lid.

 - We relit the smoker!
-This is a fairly typical exercise but actually it worked to our advantage as it gave all the flyers time to go back to the new hive and settle down.
+This is a fairly typical exercise but actually, it worked to our advantage as it gave all the flyers time to go back to the new hive and settle down.

 - The original hive was placed about three metres away.
 We then went through all the frames and removed all but one queen cell.
 We chose the largest cell and were careful not to shake this frame at all as it can damage the larvae.